Agency Ad Account Pricing: Fixed Fees, Top-Ups and Credit Lines Explained

 There are numerous other structures other than those mentioned above, like:

-- Setup fees which is one time.
+1. Setup fees which are one time.
 Charged while onboarding the agency and integrating the account.

 It’s recommended to discuss and add these charges to the contract before getting started with an agency.
 It can increase/decrease the overall agency ad account pricing.